My passion is to help others by providing insight and sharing my experiences.

-Internal influences involve employees doing the same job, a difference in job responsibilities, or even a specific department but for the same company.
+Internal influences involve employees doing the same job but with different job responsibilities, or even employees working in different departments but for the same company.
 The structured pay scale could reflect the highest pay grade at the top and the lowest pay grade at the bottom based on job responsibility.
-The pay scale allows the employee to view the benefits he or she will receive in relation to the responsibility given.
+The pay scale allows the employee to view the benefits he or she will receive with respect to the responsibility given.

 Understanding the external influences is just as important as the internal factors.
 An evaluation of external factors allows the organization to remain competitive in the market.
 Organizations are competing to attain the best employees to help their company grow.
-In turn pay is taken into consideration to compete with other similar organizations.
-The external wage comparisons can be the same union, geographical area, job similarity, certifications, or the size of the company.
+In turn, pay is taken into consideration to compete with other similar organizations.
+The external wage comparisons can be the same union, geographical area, job similarity, certifications, or size of the company.

 Advantages and Disadvantages

 Disadvantages: The disadvantage of internal equity is the perception of the employees.
 An employee can perceive that he or she is doing the same job as another employee and should receive the same pay.
-Perception of employees may differ from the perception of the employers.
-The employee may feel that his or her individual performance is the same or above in comparison to the employees who are performing.
+The perception of employees may differ from the perception of the employers.
+The employee may feel that their performance is the same or even above the employees who are performing.
 It creates tension and lowers morale within the workplace.

-It is still undecided whether internal or external equity.
-It is still undecided on which is the most important between internal and external equity and there is no right or wrong answer (Kent Romanoffken, 1986, p.
+It is still undecided whether internal or external equity is more important, and there is no right or wrong answer (Kent Romanoffken, 1986, p.
 8, Balancing external and internal equity).
 Finding a balance is important.
-A fair and honest compensation policy that is communicated to the employees which define the value and worth of an employee is best.
-The external and internal compensation plan should meet the organizational goals will create the culture it seeks.
+A fair and honest compensation policy that is communicated to the employees and defines the value and worth of an employee is best.
+The external and internal compensation plan should meet the organizational goals to create the culture it seeks.